RLOpenCatalyst/rg-doc/source/Features.rst

      - <Select collaborators from the list or create a new user from the **"Add Users"** button> [optional]
    * - Add products
      - <Select catalog type from the list [Standard Catalog/Bring your own catalog]>
+   * - Cost Control
+     - <Research Gateway can automatically create budget consumption alerts and take actions like pausing the project (at 12%) or stopping the project (at 18%).
+Check this box to enable these actions.>

 Click on the “Create Project” button.
 Added a new project successfully.

-**Note**: While creation of project, if you select "Standard catalog" option it will create 6 products(Amazon S3, Amazon EC2-Linux, Amazon EC2-Windows, RStudio and Nextflow-Advanced).
+**Note**: While creation of project, if you select "Standard catalog" option it will create 7 products(Amazon S3, Amazon EC2 Linux, Amazon EC2 Windows, RStudio, Nextflow Advanced and Cromwell Advanced).
 If you select "Bring your own catalog" option it will pull all the products in the portfolio of the AWS account.

 Project Storage
 ---------------